gcallah/Economics/Tariffs/tariffs2.md

 contending that Trump's tariffs are "terrible" (as *Reason* characterized the contents of the letter).
 Well, surely that's that: who would know more about the impact of tariffs than economists?

-This belief recipe on a mistaken idea, that expertise at theoretical economic science, makes its possessor equally an expert at the practical matter of determining good political decisions.
+This belief rests on a mistaken idea, that expertise at theoretical economic science makes its possessor equally an expert at the practical matter of determining good political decisions, at least so long as they involve business matters or wealth.
 In other words, it is yet another example of the [rationalism in politics](https://fee.org/articles/michael-oakeshott-on-rationalism-in-politics/) so ably critiqued by Michael Oakeshott.